AmishaManga/CodingAssignments/README.md

-# CodingAssignment
+# Twitter Feed Simulation

-This repository contains a coding assignment called Twitter Feed Simulation.
+This repository contains the solution to the twitter- like feed